Nayni/WA-Radar-CORE/README.md

 -- You can also add additional text to the disk for more information core:Disk("player", 30, "Shackle 1")

--- By default CORE sees a disk as a dangerous zone meaning that standing in the radius of the disk will indicate you are in danger, -- To turn this around you can pass different 'danger modes'.
-Read more about 'danger modes' in the Init function of CORE. local FRIENDLY = core.constants.disks.danger.FRIENDLY -- will classify the disk area as friendly core:Disk("player", 30, "Shackle 1", FRIENDLY)
+-- By default CORE sees a disk as a dangerous zone.
+Standing in the disk will indicate you are in danger, -- To turn this around you can pass different 'danger modes'.
+-- See the CORE_Init.lua for more info. local FRIENDLY = core.constants.disks.danger.FRIENDLY -- will classify the disk area as friendly core:Disk("player", 30, "Shackle 1", FRIENDLY)